Holy Trinity Diocesan High School

-These are college level courses.
-Students taking them are expected to maintain certain averages and complete all components of the course.

-Religion courses

-In addition to a students "core credit classes," each student is required to take four years of religious education.
-Courses cover all aspects of religion from theology to morality.
-Students can take what they learn in the classroom and carry it with them throughout their lives.

 Performing Arts program

 The Performing Arts program offers the arts as part of the curriculum towards either Regents or Honors diplomas.
 Students study dance and theater (or band) in place of gym and visual arts, with one year of theater arts substituted for choir.
 In the early 2000s, Holy Trinity put on the first high school production of Les Misérables in the world.

 The athletic camps run for kids in grades 3 or 4 through high school.
-Offered sports are: